LAHSHackClub/python-tutorial/README.md

-# Week 2 of Python 3 - Input Command and Mad-Lib Project
+# Week 2 of Python 3 - Operators and Boolean

-## Input Command
+## String Operators and Concatenation

-In order to progress with your first project, you will need to learn how to use the ```input``` command.
+In order to progress with python, you will need to make sure you understand concatenation for strings.
+We already covered this last week